 Less than half an hour later, Xylene heard the truck stop in a nearby fire lane, the ratchet of the hand brake being set, and men’s voices with a fumble of doors and equipment.
 When the rangers came, Xylene assumed a pose she thought would pass as an enraged moose about to charge.
 Ed went for it and shot her twice with the tranquilizer gun.
-The two of them sweated and cursed levering her into the back of the truck; she had put on 200 pounds in the year past.
+The two of them sweated and cursed levering her into the back of the truck.
 For two days it was sunrise all day long and the world was her oyster.
 She saw herself at poolside in Portland or Bangor.
 The Holiday Inn, she remembered, where the toilets are pink and the ice is free, perhaps there she would find that string of pearls and the little black dress.

 “What we’re talking here is hopes and aspirations, lady moose,” Maryann had said.